-Advancing economic justice through decent work, diversity inclusion and employment opportunities for women, LGBTI+ and young people therefore represents a crucial development pathway that offers important socio-economic benefits not only to them, but also to their families, communities and economies at large.
-Hence, focusing on transformative policies and actions that governments, the private sector, and civil society can take to advance women's economic empowerment and diversity inclusion is critical in addressing systemic constraints to economic empowerment of women and diverse communities, if sustainable development is to be achieved.
+Therefore, advancing economic justice through decent work, diversity inclusion and employment opportunities for women, LGBTI+ and young people represents a crucial development pathway that offers important socio-economic benefits to them and the economy at large.

-IDENTIFICATION AND PRIORITISATION OF ASSUMPTIONS ARE NOT NEUTRAL; OUR CONTEXT AND HISTORY ARE gender-biased.
+PRIORITISATION OF ASSUMPTIONS ARE NOT NEUTRAL; OUR CONTEXT AND HISTORY ARE gender-biased.